 African-Arab Seminar on Copyright Limitations and Exceptions: Addressing the Needs of Affected Constituencies

-One of KEI's major projects now involves a proposal for a WIPO treaty for sharing accessible formats of copyrighted works for person who are blind or have other reading disabilities.
+One of KEI's major projects now involves a proposal for a WIPO treaty for sharing accessible formats of copyrighted works for persons who are blind or have other reading disabilities.

 Some additional documents are linked below: